 Ranked third in France, Chloé is certainly popular, and we guarantee this classic name will be cute now and in years to come.
-If you love fashion, this is the perfect name for your little girl.
-Chloé is one of France's most popular luxury fashion houses, and it's also the name of cool American actress, model, designer and It girl Chloë Sevigny.
+If you love fashion, this is the perfect name for your little one.
+Chloé is one of France's most popular luxury fashion houses, and it's also the name of American actress, model, designer, and It girl Chloë Sevigny.

 This super-chic name originates from the Greek word "chaste" and "pure," and according to Behind the Name, it's ranked fifth in France.
 We first came across this name while reading the popular book Parisian Chic, authored by celebrity model Inès de la Fressange, where she shares her personal tips and many well-kept secrets of French women.

 It might sound candy-coated, but Clara's meaning has character and strength.
-The cute moniker comes from the Latin "clarus," which means "bright" or "clear," so using this name will ensure your daughter omits a confident and definitive path in life.
-If you're a fan of the arts, you'll know that Clara was the darling lead in The Nutcracker ballet.
-This name will stand the test of time and trends.
-It was a Top 10 name in the 1880s and now sits at 108 on the popularity list.
+The cute moniker comes from the Latin "clarus," which means "bright" or "clear," so using this name will ensure your little one emits a confident and definitive path in life.
+If you're a fan of the arts, you'll know that Clara was the darling lead in The Nutcracker.
+This name will also stand the test of time and trends: It was a top-10 name in the 1880s and now sits at 108 on the popularity list.

 Emmanuelle Alt is the epitome of chic.
 The editor in chief of Vogue Paris has dressed the same way for years, but we all worship her effortless style and strive to mimic it, right down to her well-cut blazers and crisp white shirts.
 This name is classic and cool, just like Alt.
 J'adore.

-While it's certainly different, both in sounds and looks, that's kind of what we love about Loïc.
-This French name is the Breton form of Louis and ranks #141 in France.
-If you want your child to stand out with a distinctive name, then you've found it right here.
+While it's certainly different, both in sound and look, that's kind of what we love about Loïc.
+This French name is the Breton form of Louis and ranks number 141 in France.
+If you want your child to stand out with a distinctive name, you've found it right here.
 Another bonus?
-It can't be shortened to anything else either.
+It can't be shortened to anything else.

-This story was originally published on February 26, 2016.
-Updated by Sacha Strebe.
+This story was originally published on February 26, 2016, and has since been updated by Sacha Strebe.